csound-flossmanual/csound-floss/book/14-c-amplitude-and-pitch-tracking.md

 ```

 In practice it is not necessary for us to build our own amplitude
-tracker as Csound already offers several opcodes for the task.&nbsp;
+tracker as Csound already offers several opcodes for the task.
 [rms](https://csound.com/docs/manual/rms.html) outputs a k-rate
 amplitude tracking signal by employing mathematics similar to those
-described above.&nbsp;
+described above.
 [follow](https://csound.com/docs/manual/follow.html) outputs at
 a-rate and uses a sample and hold method as it outputs data, probably
-necessitating some sort of low-pass filtering of the output signal.&nbsp;
+necessitating some sort of low-pass filtering of the output signal.
 [follow2](https://csound.com/docs/manual/follow2.html) also outputs
 at a-rate but smooths the output signal by different amounts depending
 on whether the amplitude is rising or falling.